requirejs/almond/README.md

 This is usually a sign that the tool you used to combine all the modules together did not properly name an anonymous AMD module.

+Multiple modules built into a single file **must** have names in the define calls.
+Otherwise almond has no way to assign the module to a name key for use in the code.

+The fix is to use a build tool that understand AMD modules and inserts the module IDs in the build.
+The
+[requirejs optimizer](http://requirejs.org/docs/optimization.html) is a build tool that can do this correctly.

 ### x missing y